colinnewell/pcap2har-go/README.md

 * joining up 2 sides of the conversation seems flawed.
 * no timestamps
 * ordering of HTTP requests get grouped up by tcp connection which may not match the chronological order.
+It also tends to be fairly random due to the asynchronous nature of the goroutines.
 * http details may be obscured as the libraries I'm using automatically decode http features like chunked encoding.
 This can be really useful (not having to decode base64 content), or frustrating when